Applying the Internet of Things and Industry 4.0 in the Plastics Sector

 - They created an investment and roll-out plan in phases and analyzed the return on investment (ROI) from each project phase.

-Following are three examples of plastics manufacturers that have taken a practical approach to IIoT and Industry 4.0 innovation by starting modestly and growing thoughtfully into large-scale deployments that are delivering a strong ROI.
+Following are two examples of plastics manufacturers that have taken a practical approach to IIoT and Industry 4.0 innovation by starting modestly and growing thoughtfully into large-scale deployments that are delivering a strong ROI.
 Their experiences can provide useful insights on how other companies can apply these concepts to their own manufacturing operations.

 Nissen Chemitec: Just in Time Barcode Labels

 Nissen Chemitec is an injection molder and assembler of components that require individual vehicle part sequencing and are shipped just in time (JIT) to its automotive customers.
 Six years ago, the company printed barcode labels in batch from a central location.
 The labels then were carried to the production line and manually applied to product containers, opening the company to the risks of mislabeling product containers.